davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

    $ ./mmm P <threads> <size>
    ```

    This will cause your program to run MMM in parallel mode on matrices of `size` by `size` dimension.
 Specifically, the specified number of worker threads must be spawned by the main() thread, and the work of matrix multiplication should shared among those threads.
-The number of threads should be a positive integer.
+The number of threads should be a positive integer, and it should not exceed `size`.

    In either mode, `size` should also be a positive integer.
+If running in parallel mode, it should be be less than the number of threads.

 2. If the run syntax is incorrect or unexpected, print out an error (with a hint on proper syntax) and terminate.